 The resin/wax model is attached to a sprue, which is then attached to the main stem to form a tree.
 The stem and sprue will be the channel for which the molten metal will enter the mould.
 The tree is made up of many individual models so that multiple rings can be cast from the same alloy at once.

 Casting is a very complex process and requires the utmost skill and experience for a high-quality final product.
 In simplified terms, the 'tree' is placed in steel flask which is then occupied with a slurry of ceramic powder which solidifies in an hour.
 The flask is then heated in an electric furnace which melts the resin/wax tree, leaving behind a cavity of all the models.
 Molten metal is then poured into the flasks, allowed to cool, then demolished to reveal the jewellery in cast form.

 Once the raw casting is removed from the casting tree, it is time for the cleanup!
 This involves sawing and buffing off the excess metal and casting sprues.

 The ring is then tumbled (which 'work hardens' and smooths out the surface) and pre-polished to prepare for setting.

 Prior to setting, the ring undergoes a quality inspection to ensure the highest of quality in both the casting and finishing.

 2 - 3 weeks

-Stone setting is the process of securely setting or attaching gemstone into the polished cast, ensuring the perfect balance and positioning of the stone/s.
+Stone setting is the process of securely setting or attaching gemstone into the cast and prepared ring, ensuring the perfect balance and positioning of the stone/s.
 This skill is a true art-form and takes a highly trained and experienced setter to complete this highly important finish.

 The piece is given one final buff and polish after the setting of the stones.
 If your piece is white gold it will be plated in Rhodium to give it a bright white finish.